AdobeDocs/commerce-contributor/src/pages/guides/code-contributions/contributing.md

 -  `Reproduced on 2.4.x` - The Community Engineering Team reproduced the issue on latest 2.4.x release.
 -  `Fixed in 2.3.x` - The issue has been fixed in one of the 2.3.x releases.
 -  `Fixed in 2.4.x` - The issue has been fixed in one of the 2.4.x releases or in 2.4-develop branch and will be available with the upcoming patch release.
--  `non-issue` - A described behavior in the issue description is valid and shouldn't be changed in Magento code base.
+-  `non-issue` - A described behavior in the issue description is valid and shouldn't be changed in the code base.

 ### DevDocs